-Like a lot of people, I used to be afraid of approaching strangers, even in settings that made this easier—like at art openings.
-It still takes a little resolve, but I’ve found it so much more interesting than just being limited to the circle of my own thoughts.
+Like a lot of people, I used to be afraid of approaching strangers, even in settings that made it easier—like art openings.
+But now I've learned that striking up a conversation this way isn't so difficult.
+And it's so much more interesting than being stuck in the circle of my own thoughts.
+It's where this story begins.

-After seeing their new portrait and given a copy to keep, a high percentage of these homeless men soon found homes for themselves.
+She explained that after seeing their new portrait, a high percentage of these homeless men were actually finding homes for themselves.

 Right.
 I’m under this black cloth and hearing this squeaking noise.
 It’s really annoying.
 I picked my head up saw a homeless man pushing a shopping carriage toward me.
 I didn’t want to be distracted so I got back under the cloth.
 Anyway, he gets alongside of me and stops; he starts this monologue: “Wow, you must be an artist with a camera like that.
 That’s a very fancy camera.
 Were you just taking a picture of the fog?”
 And then he said, “So you’re an artist.
 I’m an artist.”